MicrosoftDocs/microsoft-365-community/Community/making-good-technology-decisions--compare-link-news-link-and-link-to-a-document.md

 ![New Form for Link to a Document](media/making-good-technology-decisions--compare-link-news-link-and-link-to-a-document/link-to-a-document-new-form.jpg)
 ![New Form for Link to a Document with custom properties](media/making-good-technology-decisions--compare-link-news-link-and-link-to-a-document/link-to-a-document-new-form-custom-properties.jpg)

 This feature creates an `.aspx` file, which acts as a SharePoint-only redirect.
-These files cannot be used as shortcuts outside SharePoint.
+These files can't be used as shortcuts outside SharePoint.
 The `.aspx` files can be awkward to see in a document library since you typically only see them in Site Pages libraries.

 ![Link to a Document as an aspx file in a document library](media/making-good-technology-decisions--compare-link-news-link-and-link-to-a-document/link-to-a-document-file-type-in-document-library.jpg)